David-Barnes-Data-Imaginations/persona-forge-langgraph/README_Technical.md

 > I have set this up to run with Ollama for ease of use.
 These can be adapted to use online or other local model providers by editing 'config.py' and adapting the langchain ollama blocks in the 'src/graphs/' files.
 A gemini api key is also required unless the model provider is changed in 'deep_agent.py', 'hybrid_rag_tools.py' and 'research_tools.py'.

-> The workflows are much quicker using online models, Ollama models take around 1-3 hours to complete 'create_kg' and 'framework_analysis'.
+> The workflows are much quicker using online models, local models take around 1-3 hours to complete 'create_kg' and 'framework_analysis'.
 I've set these to gemini for ease of use for the user.

+> I've now merged all functionality into the react app, so you only need to use the fastapi one if the react one isn't working (there's no reason it shouldn't).

 1. Download all project files.
 Rename the data_pub directory to just 'data', and rename the 'therapy_fictional.csv' to 'therapy_working.csv' (see also 'creating your own therapy script').